 CANNING JARS

-The Le Parfait canning jar comes in 5 sizes.
+The Le Parfait canning jar pictured comes in 5 sizes.
 You’ll find these at Shoreditch store Labour and Wait.

 ▲